noaner/edurange-server/INSTRUCTORS.md

 > cd edurange
 ## Usage

-We now have two scenarios -
+We now have three scenarios -
 - recon.yml, a host discovery game with a scoring site (github.com/sboesen/edurange_scoring)
 - elf.yml, an scenario with an instances with where 'ls' has an elf infection.
 Scoring is being developed to support elf and other scenarios.
+- scapy.yml

 Browse to http://ip:3000/scenarios/new, and select from a template if you want to use one of them.